Good hosting is the foundation of every website – without it, website will not be stable and will be easily hacked.

 BlueHost, HostGator, JustHost, iPage, Sitebuilder, A Small Orange, BigRock, Domain.com, eHost (shut down), FatCow, PowWeb, IX Web Hosting, MyDomain, NetFirms, Website Builder, Xeran… and dozens of smaller companies.

 I think all these hosts should be avoided like plague, in spite of “thousands of happy customer reviews” – let them enjoy.
-I am reluctant to criticize a company.
+Generally I am reluctant to criticize a company.
 I know how hard it is to start and run a business.
-I’d rather remain silent about the bad and just praise the good ones.
+Would rather remain silent about the bad and just praise the good ones.
 At some point of working, everyone has made mistakes, had problems.
-EIG is an exception to this, because I think what they are doing is bad and harmful to the industry.
+EIG is an exception to this, because I think what they are doing is bad and harmful to the industry and is far from “an honest mistake”.
 They deserve being called out.

 How can a novice then choose a good hosting?
 By reading reviews?
 Perfectly logical and sensible idea.
 However, there too is a catch.
 As I’m explaining in the next chapter: